Stability conditions on Kuznetsov components

 \section{Cubic fourfolds}

 The goal of this section is to prove the existence of Bridgeland stability conditions on the Kuznetsov component $\Ku(X)$ of a cubic fourfold $X$.

-We first use the Bogomolov inequality proved in Section~\ref{sec:Bogomolov}, to extend the notion of tilt-stability to $\Db(\P^3,\cB_0)$.
-Then, Theorem~\ref{thm:main2} will follow by the general method described in Sections~\ref{sec:inducing} and \ref{sec:inducestability} as in the case of Fano threefolds.
+We use the Bogomolov inequality of Section~\ref{sec:Bogomolov} to extend the notion of tilt-stability to $\Db(\P^3,\cB_0)$.
+Theorem~\ref{thm:main2} will follow by the general method described in Sections~\ref{sec:inducing} and~\ref{sec:inducestability} as in the case of Fano threefolds.
 Finally, we identify the central charge of the associated stability condition with the natural $A_2$-lattice associated to any cubic fourfold.
-This will allow us to prove a stronger version of the support property, and so to obtain an open subset of the whole space of full numerical stability conditions on $\Ku(X)$.
+This allows us to prove a stronger version of the support property, and to obtain an open subset of the space of full numerical stability conditions on $\Ku(X)$.